Sylvain-Rama/PILes/README.md

 4 small modules:

-### Distributions, to draw complex distributions in 2D such as sunflower, spirals, parametric curves, etc...
+### Distributions, to draw complex distributions in 2D such as sunflower, spirals, parametric curves and many more.

 ![Distributions](https://github.com/Sylvain-Deposit/PILes/blob/main/docs/distributions.jpg)